bonsi/fanshim-python-pwm/README.md

 The original method of install and run as detailed below should also work but I have not tested it as I prefer using tmux as I find it easier if I want to check what is going on or make changes.
 If on your system you have a different user directory, e.g. on volumio you would have "volumio" instead of "pi" then in every case above replace "pi" with "volumio".

+On some other OS like volumio you may also need to do all or some these commands before running the code (after doing sudo ./install.sh) sudo apt update sudo apt install python3 sudo apt install python3-pip sudo pip3 install RPi.GPIO

 Original Pimorini Readme file...........
 # Fan Shim for Raspberry Pi